Apsu/virtlab/README.md

 Currently there are two main playbooks combining various functional playbooks for common workflows:

 * cluster.yml is the primary playbook for kicking an entire cluster, end to end.
 The included provision.yml will delete the hosts every time, so an easy way to rerun this is by passing --skip-tags delete-hosts to ansible-playbook.
-It then runs configure.yml and chef.yml to fully configure the cluster hosts and Chef it up.
+It then runs configure.yml and chef.yml to fully configure the cluster hosts and chef it up.
 * reconfigure.yml is designed for reconfiguring a cluster without rekicking the hosts.
-It will clean all of the Chef cruft and Openstack packages on the cluster in a way that lets you cleanly start the chef.yml again.
-This is handy for if Chef failed to configure the cluster completely, mysql is unhappy and your life is hard.
+It will clean all of the chef cruft and Openstack packages on the cluster in a way that lets you cleanly start the chef.yml again.
+This is handy for if chef failed to configure the cluster completely, mysql is unhappy and your life is hard.
 Unlike cluster.yml, you'll want to pass --skip-tags delete-hosts every time here.

 (TODO: Split delete/ensure into separate roles so these are a little more sane and flexible.)